 The idea of a water-ski cableway was born

 The graduate engineer Bruno Rixen, an addicted water-skier always asked himself why this magnificent sport is not that popular.
-A market research showed that waterskiing had two big disadvantages: very expensive and fewer opportunities with very long waiting time.
+A market research showed that waterskiing had two big disadvantages: By boat very expensive and fewer opportunities with very long waiting time.

 The idea of a water-ski cableway was born and had to be realised.
 After spending a lot of time and money on prototypes during two years, there was no way back.
 In the year 1961 Bruno Rixen founded his first company “RIXEN SEILBAHNEN”.
 Additional to the technical challenges there have been early financial difficulties to cope with.
 But Bruno Rixen kept on inventing and developing – as he took his power from the feeling of success and his pleasure in waterskiing.

 Patents and finances